List of Romanian military equipment of World War II

-This is a list of World War II military equipment originating in Romania.
+This is a list of World War II military equipment used by Romania.

+Local equipment

+This includes only locally designed and produced equipment.

 Combat vehicles

 Aircraft

 All of the aircraft listed below were completed before the end of World War II.
 Prototypes are omitted from the list.
 Unless specified otherwise, all aircraft machine guns have the caliber of 7.92 mm.
 All of the data is sourced from:

 Armored fighting vehicles

 All of the data is sourced from:

 Warships

 Data for the monitors sourced from: and for the rest of the warships from: